topeterk/HitCounterManager/README.md

 * Multiple profiles can be created (e.g. "Any%", "AllBosses", "DLC only"..)
 * Switching to other profiles will keep hit counts of currently selected profile
 * Button to save current run as PB (personal best)
-* Comes with sample profile: Dark Souls III 0 Hit All Bosses Vanilla
+* Comes with sample profiles:
+  * Dark Souls III All Bosses Vanilla
+  * Dark Souls II All Bosses Vanilla
+  * Dark Souls II Any% GER
-* Comes with 2 graphical representations:
+* Comes with 3 graphical representations:
   * Numeric (shows all counters of all splits for current run, PB and their differences)
   * Yes/No (shows check marks or crosses if one got hit at current run or PB)
+  * NoDeath (shows check mars for all split already done, ignoring the hit counts)
-> Note: Those features will be available the first time with version 1.1.0.0
+> Note: Those features will be available the first time with version 1.2.0.0

 Want to have a look at the front-end? **Find some [images here] (../../wiki)**.